In the past years, link building strategies were based on links quantity and not quality.

 - Websites should be in your niche

 - Have a significant amount of social media followers

 Step 3: Send your pitch

-Create an effective pitch, which can help you to get your post published easily on different websites.
+Create an effective pitch that can help you get your post published easily on different websites.
 Given below are some tips to make your pitch effective.

-- Firstly, you have to start your pitch with something specific about their site
+- Start your pitch with something specific about their site

 - The pitch should be short and simple (< 150 words)